probinso/introduction-git/pres.md

 **First 10 minutes** will be used to ensure
 1. `git` installed on your computer.
-2. `Github` account setup & give username to speaker
+2. `Github` account setup & give username to the TAs

 Please sit in front of room if you haven't yet setup your environment